pchatz06/EPL607_Assignment_pchatz06/README.md

 # EPL607 - Assignment: Part 1

-In this project, I used a simple rasterize process to draw a triangle on an Image.
+In this project, I used Python to render a triangle on an image using a simple rasterization process.

 ## Description